-In 2018, Global Witness revealed that European company Norsudtimber, the single-biggest owner of logging concessions in the DRC rainforest, was operating illegally on 90% of its timber concessions.
+In 2018, Global Witness revealed that the European company Norsudtimber, the single-biggest owner of logging concessions in the DRC rainforest, was operating illegally on 90% of its timber concessions.
 In 2019, another Global Witness report revealed that Industrie Forestière du Congo (IFCO), the second largest exporter of timber from DRC, was logging outside the approved annual harvest area, failing to pay taxes, and breaking labor laws and agreements with local communities.
-After being suspended for these violations, the company had continued to log in violation of its suspension.
+After being suspended for these violations, the company continued to log in violation of its suspension.

 The Congo Basin is also predicted to be palm oil’s “next frontier,” and a boom in industrial palm oil and rubber development threatens to dramatically increase illegal deforestation.
 Investigative NGO Earthsight found that between 2013 and 2018, five hundred square kilometers of forest were cut down to make way for palm oil plantations.
-While commodity prices have temporarily halted activity, investigative NGO Earthsight predicts that when commodity prices rise, the planned expansion of plantations could rapidly accelerate deforestation.
+While commodity prices have temporarily halted activity, Earthsight predicts that when commodity prices rise, the planned expansion of plantations could rapidly accelerate deforestation.